 These breaks and fractures can be debilitating.
-Most often, the weakened bones aren’t discovered until after a catastrophic fall that results in a broken hip or back.
+Most often, your weakened bones aren’t discovered until after a catastrophic fall that results in a broken hip or back.
 These injuries can leave you with limited or no mobility for several weeks or months.

 Think of your bones as living, growing, and ever-changing entities of your body.
-Now, imagine the outer parts of the bone to be cases.
-Inside the case is a more delicate, hole-filled bone, similar to a sponge.
-As you develop osteoporosis and your muscles begin to weaken, the holes in the inner portion of the bone grow larger and more numerous.
-This means the internal structure of the bone is weakening and crumbling.
-If you fall when your bones are in this state, they won’t be strong enough to sustain the fall, and they’ll break or fracture.
+Imagine the outer part of your bone as a case.
+Inside the case is a more delicate bone with little holes in it, similar to a sponge.
+As you develop osteoporosis and your muscles begin to weaken, the holes in the inner part of your bone grow larger and more numerous.
+This causes the internal structure of your bone to weaken and crumble.
+If you fall when your bones are in this state, they won’t be strong enough to sustain the fall and they’ll break or fracture.

-Before age 30, your body normally creates more bone than you lose.
+Before age 30, your body creates more bone than you lose.
 After that, bone deterioration occurs more rapidly than bone creation.
 The net effect is a gradual loss of bone mass.

 Existing Bone Density

-Take calcium and vitamin D supplements.
+Take calcium and vitamin D supplements

-Ask your doctor about prescription medications and injectable bone-building agents.
+Ask your doctor about prescription medications and injectable bone-building agents

-Make weight-bearing exercise part of your fitness routine.
+Make weight-bearing exercise part of your fitness routine

 Exercise often does more for building and maintaining strong bones than medication does.
 Exercise makes bones stronger, helps prevent bone loss, and also speeds up recovery in the event of a bone fracture.
 Walking, jogging, dancing, and aerobics are all good forms of weight-bearing exercise.

-Talk to your doctor about hormone therapy.
+Talk to your doctor about hormone therapy